w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::info do votes stack?

-You can simultaneously use the same number of tokens to vote on different referendums.
-The tokens will be locked up only for the longest conviction period.
-If you had 5
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and voted on Referenda A, B and C with 2x conviction you would only have 5 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} locked up for the 2x conviction period, with unlocking countdown starting when the last referendum you voted on ends, a and you are on the winning side.
+You can use the same number of tokens to vote on different referenda.
+Votes with conviction do not stack.
+If you voted with 5 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on Referenda A, B and C with 2x conviction you would have 10 votes on all those referenda and 5

-If you vote with a 6x conviction on Referendum A, and then a week later vote on Referendum B with 6x conviction, then the lock on your {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will be extended by a week assuming you are on the winning side.
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} locked up only for the 2x conviction period (i.e. {{ polkadot: 8 weeks :polkadot }}{{ kusama: two weeks :kusama }}), with the unlocking countdown starting when the last referendum you voted on ends (assuming you are on the winning side).
+If you voted with conviction on referendum and then a week later voted on another one with the same conviction, the lock on your {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will be extended by a week (always assuming you are on the winning side).

 :::